kamerynjw/kamerynjw.github.io/teaching/2023/math210/syllabus.md

 * **10%**: Metacognition

 Grades will be assigned on the standard A through F scale.
+I reserve the right to make adjustments upward to account for individual circumstance.

 Homework
 ========